mattstyles/previn/README.md

 The only exception is that the first class in the inheritance chain which can come with whatever inherited classes it likes.

-This tree is difficult to create and would require a slightly complex series of intermediate steps to create:
+The following is difficult to create and would require a slightly complex series of intermediate steps to create:

 ```
              Button